 This year, we'll be having a theme semester investigating pollinators and their essential role in sustainable food systems, agriculture, and the environment.

-If you enroll in Field Botany of Northern Michigan, Biology of Insects, or General Ecology, you can have the chance to do a combined, intensive class project about pollinators.
+If you enroll in Biology of Insects or General Ecology, you can have the chance to do a combined, intensive class project about pollinators.
 Learn from our esteemed faculty this summer to become a pollinator expert!

 DAM REMOVAL: A Hot Environmental Topic We'll Explore